Introduction

 - Punishing mistakes: Negative reactions create fear.

-- Using too many treats: Can reduce motivation and self-control.
+- Using too many treats can reduce motivation and self-control.

 - Ignoring little progress: Celebrate every success to keep your dog motivated.